Stanford OHS Character Pixel

 College-Style Schedule & Enrollment

-Students choose Stanford OHS not only for the quality of our courses, but also for our college-style schedule and enrollment options, which foster a rich life beyond the classroom and teach students to manage their own study and workload.
+Students choose Stanford OHS not only for the quality of our courses, but also for our college-style schedule and enrollment options, which foster a balance beyond the classroom, and teach students to manage their own study and workload.

 A Week in the Life

-This is a typical day in the life of Skylar, a Stanford OHS 7th grader from Jackson, Mississippi.
-Skylar plays tennis, volunteers at his local animal shelter, and is involved in Stanford OHS activities.
-While Skylar lives in the Central Time Zone, his class schedule is in Pacific Time.
+This is a typical week in the life of Lauren, a Stanford OHS 8th grader from Everett, Washington.
+Lauren plays tennis, volunteers at her local animal shelter, and is involved in Stanford OHS activities.

 College-Style System & Schedule